 Powerhouse Duke Falls To Stephen F. Austin University With Buzzer-Beating Layup

 There were two sure bets heading into Tuesday night's basketball matchup between perennial powerhouse Duke University and Stephen F. Austin State University.
 One: Duke would dominate.
-Two: Few people outside of Nacodoches, Tex., could confidently say where the smaller school's campus is located.
+Two: Few people outside of Nacogdoches, Texas, could confidently say where the smaller school's campus is located.

 But after a stunning overtime buzzer-beating layup, not only did the unranked Lumberjacks shock the No.1 Blue Devils in a nail biting 85-83 finish, but Stephen F. Austin did something no other college basketball program outside the Atlantic Coast Conference has done in nearly two decades — beat Duke on its home floor.

 The final sequence unfolded in dramatic fashion.
-With the game tied at 83 and 14 seconds left in overtime, Duke corralled a rebound after missed shot from the wing.
-Duke swung the ball out to top of the three-point line to set up for the final shot.
+With the game tied at 83 and 14 seconds left in overtime, Duke corralled a rebound after a missed shot from the wing.
+Duke swung the ball out to top of the 3-point line to set up for the final shot.

 🚨 UPSET ALERT 🚨— NCAA March Madness (@marchmadness) November 27, 2019

-Note: A previous version of this story misspelled the Texas town of Nacogdoches as Nacodoches.